Imprints of clustering in multiplicity fluctuations: Finiteness of source and reservoir

 Let us divide a CE with a large volume into a cluster, which is GCE with the remaining part of the system being treated as a reservoir~\cite{Becattini:32}.
 Multiplicity distribution in a cluster is yielded by a negative binomial distribution.
 The variance of a multiplicity distribution, $Var(N)$, hinges on the average multiplicity $\langle N\rangle$ in the system.
 When $\langle N\rangle$ increases with energy, $Var(N)$ also changes.\\

-Temperature fluctuations present in a finite system being in contact with finite thermal bath was consided in Ref.~\cite{HBProsper1:1993} when analyzed combinatorial problem of counting number of microstates of the combined system of ensemble and bath.
-For a system which is formed from collisions of $N_{part}$ nucleons being in contact with $2A-N_{part}$ spectators we have
+Temperature fluctuations present in a finite system being in contact with finite thermal bath was considered in Ref.~\cite{HBProsper1:1993} when analyzed combinatorial problem of counting number of microstates of the combined system of ensemble and bath.
+For a system which is formed in collision of $N_{part}$ nucleons being in contact with $2A-N_{part}$ spectators we have

 For a finite size system being in contact with a heat bath, using Lindhard’s approach \cite{Linhard:33}, we have: